ocaml/ocaml.org/data/is_ocaml_yet/gui.md

   - name: Plotting
     status: 🟡
     description: |
       These libraries are used to create visual representations of data.
-They provide functionalities to generate various types of plots, charts, and diagrams
+They provide functionalities to generate various types of plots, charts, and diagrams.
     packages:
       - name: plot
       - name: owl-plot